MIPT-ILab/mipt-mips/readme.md

 * **Customization**.
 Cache size, branch prediction algorithms, and other parameters can be easily changed even to unfeasible modes.
 * **Simplicity**.
 Our source files are much more readable than RTL and independent on SDK and synthesis flow.
 * **Speed**.
 Megaherz simulation frequency on i5-7300U.
+* **Scalability**.
+Modularized structure allows integration of more microarchitecture configurations.

 MIPT-MIPS / MIPT-V can be used for different purposes:
 * Performance control of **software optimizations**: you may check what and why happened to IPC.